gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I shook my head again.
 "This has been foretold.
 It is as it must be."

 My mother's-side cousin clutched my arm.
 I bent over him.
-"What...  is the name...  of my name?" he gasped.
+"What…  is the name…  of my name?" he gasped.

 "The name of your name is Strap Plum Burning," I answered.
 Tears streamed down my cheeks, tiny streams next to the river of sweat pouring off him.

-"And what...  is my...  name?"
+"And what…  is my…  name?"

 I set my spear down and raised my palms to him.
 "I do not know."

 He smiled.
 His breath came in short gasps and his teeth sounded like they were cracking against one another, but he smiled.
-"Then I...  will be...  born again."
+"Then I…  will be…  born again."

 "You will be born again," I agreed.
 He had kept his name hidden from his death.